By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Sometimes we tell substance abusers to write a letter to their drug of choice.
 Addicts get closer to their drug of choice than their family or their friends.
 Friends come and go.
 Crystal Meth or Sherry wine, she is always there.
 It is easy to remember the good times.
 Remember the time we took them to a party?
 The time they made us think that we were charming or witty?
 We forget the times they took us to jails and hospitals.

 We tell people in substance abuse recovery to write a goodbye letter to their drug of choice.
 They write a Dear John letter to their addiction.
 Tell the drug you have to say goodbye.
 Get that drug out of your life.
 Some people burn that letter.
 Others flush it away.
-We perform a ritual to signify an end, a divorce from the old addiction and a start of new relationships with yourself and with other humans.
+We perform a ritual to signify an end, a divorce from the old addiction, and the start of new relationships with yourself and with other humans.

 What kind of ritual should we have to get rid of the pain and hurt?
 How does someone who was abused, molested or neglected, get an end to the hold that emotion holds over them?